Cal-CS-61A-Staff/cs61a-apps/exam-write/README.md

 The valid choices of `option` are `SCRAMBLE_GROUPS` and `SCRAMBLE_OPTIONS`.
 These will randomize the order of groups and questions or multiple choice options respectively for each student.
-The tool will derandomize all of these before grading.
+The tool will de-randomize all of these before grading.

 To randomize just groups at a particular depth, write